 Ultra HD 4K video has been the standard in smartphones for well over five years now.
 If you don’t have it, you’re not even in the game.
 Since you don’t even need more than 10MP to be able to shoot Ultra HD, 12MP is more than enough to get you going — as long as your SoC and ISP can handle shooting 4K video.
 This means that whether you want to shoot UHD 4K at 60fps, or 720p video at 1,000fps, a 10MP sensor will do you just fine.

-The Qualcomm Snapdragon 865 SoC brings with it the imminent arrival of 8K video recording.
+The Qualcomm Snapdragon 865 SoC brought with it the imminent arrival of 8K video recording.
 It should be noted that to be able to shoot in 8K you’ll need a sensor with a resolution of around 33MP or higher.
 However, whether you find 8K video exciting or not, 8K displays just aren’t affordable nor ubiquitous enough to justify filming in 8K just yet.
 You think you’ve got storage issues taking 4K video?
 Just wait for 8K.

 Resolution isn’t the be-all and end-all